Financial hardship off campus employment authorization:

 It is your responsibility to comply with all immigration regulations which apply to F-1 students, including employment regulations.
 Working without the proper authorization is a serious violation of your student status.

-- Form I-765 is the Application for employment Authorization
+- Complete Form I-765, the application for employment authorization (I-765 instructions)